boyter/boyter.org/content/posts/first-pc.md

 ![qbasic](/static/first-pc/qbasic.png)

 Basic, or in my case QBasic was probably the starting point for a lot of people who are now programmers or work in IT.
 It was for me as well.
 I remember reading the QBasic book that came with the install and trying to fathom out how loops and such worked.
 I also edited the source of gorilla.bas and others trying to tease out how it all worked.
 Good times.

+There was also some Loony Tunes game where you could drop the characters into a video editor like thing and have them act out your own skits.
+I was never good ad it, but I would love to find it an have another go one day.

 I have to thank whoever came up with the idea for that stand-up.
 Gave my a nice trip down memory lane.
 I also found this https://ancientelectronics.wordpress.com/2019/08/11/commodore-select-edition-286/ which has a reasonable overview of the internals of the machine.
 A;so I realised when doing this that I am nostalgic for a time that most people I work with were not even born into.